Toby7658/GameOn/README.md

 ![laser](/assets/images/bulletimage.png)

 ## Keyboard Arrows
-Tablet and phone screens are provided with touch screen buttons which allow the user to navigate and play the game without the use of a keyboard.
-The 'arrow buttons' are aligned to the right, providing the user with directional movement, up, down, left, right, with use of their right thumb.
+Tablet and phone screens are provided with touch screen buttons that allow the user to navigate and play the game without the use of a keyboard.
+The 'arrow buttons' are aligned to the right, providing the user with directional movement, up, down, left, and right, with the use of their right thumb.
-The left buttons, which consist of an 'enter button' and 'spacebar button', allows the user to start the game and shoot with the left thumb.
-The aim for this alignment, is to allow the user to play with minimum hand movement and maintain focus on the targets.
+The left buttons, which consist of an 'enter button' and 'spacebar button, allow the user to start the game and shoot with the left thumb.
+This alignment aims to allow the user to play with minimum hand movement and maintain focus on the targets.

 ![Touch Screen Interaction](/assets/documentation/arrowkeys-mobile.png)

 ## Score
-The score element is aligned to the right of the logo and is a permanent fixture throughout the game.
+The scoring element is aligned to the right of the logo and is a permanent fixture throughout the game.
 The user can see the score increase as they hit each alien with a bullet.
-The score will continue to increase for the duration of the game play.
+The score will continue to increase for the duration of the gameplay.
 ![score](/assets/documentation/score-image.png)

 [Back to top](<#Table-of-Contents>)

 ## Logo
 The logo is designed to be simple, yet memorable.
-In-keeping with arcade games of the past, the logo is made up of two short word choices that are intended to get an emotional reaction and evoke an energy to make a move.
+In keeping with arcade games of the past, the logo is made up of two short word choices that are intended to get an emotional reaction and evoke energy to make a move.
-The Silkscreen font, coupled with a white colour, is intended to stand-out against the navy background, however, not to cause a distraction during game-play.
-The charaters of the game move behind the logo, to ensure visability of the logo.
+The Silkscreen font, coupled with white colour, is intended to stand out against the navy background, however, not to cause a distraction during gameplay.
+The characters of the game move behind the logo, to ensure visibility of the logo.

 ![Logo](assets/documentation/gameon-logo.png)